mikeroonz/skeleton-adventure/README.md

 Only the dict rooms and the starting value for current_room and end_room need be changed to handle a completely different group of rooms, direction mapping and items.
-The 19 lines of "game loop" would remain the same.
+The 19 lines of the "game loop" would remain the same.
+The "game loop" is contained within the `if __name__ == "__main__":` block and continues to run until the player reaches the end_room or uses the 'Q' command to quit.

 The rooms data structure is a dict that contains dicts and lists.
 Here's the structure with keys and values labelled and their data types indicated.